 You must take the Graduate Record Examination (GRE), which includes the analytical writing portion.
 Either the old or the new revised GRE will be accepted.
 THE DEADLINE FOR TAKING THE GRE WILL BE SEPTEMBER 15, 2014 AND THE DEADLINE FOR RECEIPT OF SCORES WILL BE OCTOBER 2, 2014.
 There is no limit to the number of times the GRE may be taken and no minimum GRE score is required.
 If you choose to retake the test, you must take all three sections.
 The highest total score from a single test will be used, not a highest score of combined tests.
 PLEASE NOTE: We are no longer be able to transfer GRE scores that are sent to the the Iowa State University General Admissions Office.
 Please make sure you use Iowa State University - College of Veterinary Medicine, GRE code, 6315.
 There is no department code.
 More information on the GRE can be found at www.gre.org.

-Interviews are usually held in January.
-The interview dates are determined by the committee, in November.
-Applicants will be immediately notified of these dates.
-Applicants will be notified of their scheduled interview date and time in December.
+Interviews are usually held in January during the first week of classes at UNL.
+The interview dates are determined by the committee.
+Applicants will be notified of these interview dates.
+Applicants will be notified of their interview date and time in December.
 Interviews will be held in person and only during the specified dates.
-No exceptions will be allowed.

 Checking the Status of Your Application

 Applicants are responsible for checking the status of their application on their online Status Page.
 The Status Page is the first page you see when you log into your Supplemental Application.
 Upon receipt of the VMCAS application, applications will be reviewed for completeness, GPA eligibility, and required coursework.
 The Status Page will indicate what materials have been received, notes concerning any problems with the application and deadlines for resolving any problems.
 Interview offers and final statuses will also be posted on the Status Page.
 Failure to check the status of your application may result in your application being withdrawn from consideration.